oddlittlebird/docs-1/docs/documents/appendix/glossary.md

 Using `keyOptions` it is possible to disallow user-specified keys completely, or to force a specific regime for auto-generating the `_key` values.

-There are some restrictions for user-defined keys (see [NamingConventions for document keys](https://macrometacorp.github.io/docs-c8/reference/data-models/naming-conventions/#document-keys)).
+There are some restrictions for user-defined keys (see [Naming Conventions for document keys](../../naming-conventions/#document-keys).

 ## Document Revision